taeltico/nacerkraa/README.md

 - ⚡ Fun fact: ...
 -->

-Student at university Constantine 2.
+Student at University Abdelhamid MEHRI Constantine 2, Constantine (Algeria).

 I build things in java (or C# these days)💚.